Ratings & reviews have a profound impact on customer’s shopping behavior and brand loyalty. We selected 3 eye-catching insights that research in...

 Deploying these product tags made jumping to the next step easy; to zoom in to the product category ‘Philips HUE’.
 From here we could use SiteLucent’s handy dashboards and widgets, to analyze products with <5 reviews and set up a targeted review campaign!

-Yuri Ponjee, Key Account Manager at Signify: “The SiteLucent tooling is extremely efficient and effective in identifying portfolio with low numbers of reviews or even low review scores”.
+Yuri Ponjee, Key Account Manager at Signify: “The SiteLucent tooling is extremely efficient and effective in identifying portfolio with low numbers of reviews or even low review scores”

 Product Content Completeness

-We saw earlier that quality and quantity of reviews matter.
+We saw earlier that the quality and quantity of reviews matter.
 Not only reviews but, the total Product Content Completeness is important.
 The richer the product detail page and related content, the better conversion will be, and the better products will score in search results.